samg/diffy/README.md

-Dirb - Easy Diffing With Ruby
+Diffy - Easy Diffing With Ruby
 ============================

 Need diffs in your ruby app?
-Dirb has you covered.
+Diffy has you covered.
 It provides a convenient way to generate a diff from two strings.
-Instead of reimplementing the LCS diff algorithm Dirb uses battle tested Unix diff to generate diffs, and focuses on providing a convenient interface, and getting out of your way.
+Instead of reimplementing the LCS diff algorithm Diffy uses battle tested Unix diff to generate diffs, and focuses on providing a convenient interface, and getting out of your way.

 It provides several built in format options.
-Pass `:text`, `:color`, or `:html` to `Dirb::Diff#to_s` to force that format, or set `Dirb::Diff.default_format`
+Pass `:text`, `:color`, or `:html` to `Diffy::Diff#to_s` to force that format, or set `Diffy::Diff.default_format`

 Getting Started
 ---------------

-    sudo gem install dirb
+    sudo gem install diffy

-Here's an example of using Dirb to diff two strings
+Here's an example of using Diffy to diff two strings

     $ irb
     >> string1 = <<-TXT